-The average price of each regulated sales tariff in the non-interconnected territories as a result of tariff equalisation must be consistent with the stacking of the electricity pricing elements in metropolitan continental France. politan continental France, including consumers who contract for more than 36 kVA of power.
+The average price of each regulated sales tariff in the non-interconnected territories as a result of tariff equalisation must be consistent with the stacking of the electricity pricing elements in metropolitan continental France.

 As of 8 December 2015, in keeping with the provisions of the Energy Code, CRE will be responsible to set these tariffs in the non-interconnected territories and shall "transmit its reasoned proposals for regulated tariffs for the sale of electricity to the Minister of Economy and the Minister of Energy."